antarctica/ops-data-store/README.md

 - pgcrypto
 - fuzzystrmatch

-A single database, and an account with permissions to create, read, update and delete objects within this, is required to run this application.
+A single database, and an account with permissions to create, read, update and delete objects (inc. Postgres schemas) within this, is required to run this application.
 This database and account can be named anything but `ops_data_store` and `ops_data_store_app` respectively are recommended as conventional defaults.

 In addition, a mechanism must be available for creating and maintaining Postgres role and users as outlined in abstract in the [Permissions](#permissions) section and more specifically in [Database Permissions](#database-permissions).
 This must